How to Lose Weight Over 40: A Luxe Guide for Women

 • Park farther away when running errands

-• Garden, clean, organize with intention and energy
+• Garden, clean, organize with energy

 • Use stairs whenever possible